Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

-Here we want to construct a minimal model where the effects of mutual statistics on quasiparticle motion are most dramatic, and thence most easily detected.
-Consider the $i=1,\ldots,8$ spin-$1/2$ `toric ladder' illustrated in Fig.~\ref{fig:schematics}(a) (which can be trivially extended to a ladder of arbitrary length).
-It encompasses three crosses, or stars $s=1,2,3$, where we define star operators $A_s = \prod_{i\in s}\sigma^z_i$ (i.e., the product of the $z$ Pauli matrices of the $4$ adjacent spins, $i \in s$), and four plaquettes (formed of $2$ spins each), two sandwiched between adjacent stars and two at the edges of the ladder.
-Let us define the Hamiltonian
+Here we focus on a minimal model, a 1D analog of the toric code, where the effects of mutual statistics on quasiparticle motion are most dramatic, and hence most easily detected.
+Consider the `toric ladder' illustrated in Fig.~\ref{fig:schematics}(b) for $10$ spins (which can be trivially extended to a ladder of arbitrary length).
+It encompasses four star operators $A_s=\prod_{i\in s}\sigma^z_i$, and three plaquettes (here composed of $2$ spins each), sandwiched between adjacent stars.
+The four spins at the edge of the ladder, labeled $i=1,2,9,10$ in Fig.~\ref{fig:schematics} (b), are fixed to be three up and one down in the $z$ basis, to enforce an odd number of spinons (stars with eigenvalue $-1$) in the system, with the lowest energy sector containing a single spinon.
+We define the Hamiltonian

-where in the following $\lambda=1$ will be our reference dominant energy scale, and $\Gamma \ll 1$ can be assumed positive without loss of generality.
-The Hamiltonian commutes with $4$ plaquette operators, $B_p = \sigma^x_{2p-1} \sigma^x_{2p}$ for $p=1,2,3,4$, and with one string operator, $\prod_i \sigma^x_{2i-1}$.
-One can verify that these are all independent and that there are no further commuting independent operators built purely of $x$ Pauli matrices in the system.
-The string operator labels different topological sectors, which exhibit identical interferometric behavior.
-We thus focus on one topological sector.
-The same is true about $B_1 = \sigma^x_{1} \sigma^x_{2}$ and $B_4 = \sigma^x_{7} \sigma^x_{8}$.
-On the contrary, $B_{2,3} = \pm 1$ crucially identify the presence/absence of visons in the two central (complete) plaquettes in Fig.~\ref{fig:schematics}(a).
-We will focus in particular on the cases of no visons ($B_{2,3}=+1$), and of a single vison on the left or right central plaquette ($B_{2}=-1,\,B_{3}=+1$ or $B_{2}=+1,\,B_{3}=-1$).
+where in the following $\lambda=1$ is our reference dominant energy scale, and $\Gamma \ll 1$ can be assumed positive without loss of generality.
+The Hamiltonian commutes with three plaquette operators, $B_p = \sigma^x_{2p+1} \sigma^x_{2p+2}$ for $p=1,2,3$ in Fig.~\ref{fig:schematics} (b), and $B_p = \pm 1$ identifies the presence/absence of a vison on plaquette $p$.

+Note that the star operators $A_s$ do not commute with the Hamiltonian due to the presence of a transverse field $\Gamma$.
+This has two effects: spinon hopping and creation/anihilation of spinon pairs.
+Given that the spinon energy cost is dominant in our system,

+different spinon number sectors are well separated in energy and hopping is the leading effect.